-It’s time for Riyadh’s annual International Book Fair!
-Riyadh international book fair will be inaugurated on 9th March 2016.
+Riyadh’s annual International Book Fair 2017 updates!
+Riyadh international book fair will be inaugurated on 8th March 2017 and continues daily until 18 th March.
 Read on to find out more about the venue, location info, timings and what this exhibition is all about!

 The 10-day long Riyadh Book Fair, will offer books of different genres for readers of all age groups.
 Besides offering books on discounted rates for children and adults, the fair will encompass a range of events such as counselling sessions and discussions on books,